refinedev/refine/documentation/docs/guides-concepts/tables/index.md

 ## Basic Usage

-The usage of the `useTable` hooks may slightly differ between libraries, the core functionality is provided by the @refinedev/core's `useTable` hook and is the same across all implementations.
-Refine's core has the `useTable` hook which is the foundation of all the other extensions and `useTable` implementations in the other helper libraries.
+The usage of the `useTable` hooks may slightly differ between libraries, the core functionality is provided by the [`@refinedev/core`'s `useTable`][use-table-core] hook and functionality remains consistent in all implementations.
+Refine's core has the `useTable` hook which is the foundation of all the other `useTable` implementations.

 To learn more about the usage and see `useTable` in action, check out the reference pages for each library: